 How to make nettle tea?
 Place dried nettle leaves in a teapot and add boiled water, steep for 20 minutes and drinks 3-4 times a day.
 I prefer to buy loose nettle leaves tea as the quality is much higher thank in packets.

-Raspberry Leaf Tea For Period Cramps
+Raspberry Leaf Tea For Menstrual Cramps

 The tea made from raspberry leaves will help reduce the period cramps by both relaxing and toning the uterus.
 Red raspberry leaf is rich in vitamins and minerals, containing vitamins C, E, and A, a variety of B vitamins, magnesium, potassium, calcium, and phosphorus.
 It also contains essential trace minerals such as zinc, iron, chromium and manganese.